keithbuhler/keithbuhler.github.io/README.md

-# circularreason.github.io
+# keithbuhler.github.io

+This is my personal website.

+I first tried to make a site on Web Zyro's automatic builder.
+It was not great.
+Then I tried Blogger.
+Google is great, efficient, simple, but ultimately I like more control over content and style.
+So Dan Sheffler (dansheffler.github.io) got me started installing Jekyll and using Sublime to make the website using Markdown files in my root folder.
+Over Christmas break 2015 I worked compulsively on making the content and organization the data.

 This is my *seventh* try to create my personal website.

-I made keithbuhler.com using Web Zyro's automatic site builder which was... not great.

-I also started a couple of blogs using Blogger.
-Google is here, as in all things, efficient and simple.
-But ultimately I'd like more control over the blogs.

-Thanks to dansheffler.github.io for the help installing Jekyll and using Sublime to make the website using Markdown files in my root folder.

-This website is:
+The site is:

 * written in<a href="https://daringfireball.net/projects/markdown/syntax">Markdown </a>
 * after instructions from [Dan Sheffler](http://www.dansheffler.com) got me started, then